-At present the global economy is suffering considerable disruption due to the effects of the COVID-19 pandemic and the Directors have given serious consideration to the consequences for this Company.
-The Company has a \leq 45 million multi-currency loan facility with RBSI which will expire on 18 March 2022.
-As at 31 December 2021 \leq 30.0 million was drawndown.
-Following the year end the Company has agreed to refinance its facility with The Bank of Nova Scotia, London Branch on favourable terms.
+At present the global economy is suffering considerable disruption due to the effects of the COVID-19 pandemic, inflationary concerns and the war in Ukraine and the Directors have given serious consideration to the consequences for this Company.
+The Company has a €45 million multi-currency loan facility with The Bank of Nova Scotia, London Branch which will expire on 14 March 2023.
+As at 31 December 2022 €10.0 million was drawndown.
+Following the year end the Company has agreed to renew its facility with The Bank of Nova Scotia, London Branch on favourable terms.